nim-lang/Nim/doc/manual.md

    defined `converter`.

 There are two major methods of selecting the best matching candidate, namely counting and disambiguation.
-Counting takes precedence to disambiguation. he categories listed above are in order of precedence, except generic and subtype matches are combined.
+Counting takes precedence to disambiguation.
+The categories listed above are in order of precedence, except that generic and subtype matches are unified.
 For example, if a candidate with one exact match is compared to a candidate with multiple generic matches and zero exact matches, the candidate with an exact match will win.